 Many of the residents in Tilley Road (approx 22 properties - numbers 100-142) are occupying a small strip on the western side of this Place.
-They are gardening it and there are fruit trees, chicken runs, sheds, fences and even septic tanks portions of this Place.
-There have been past attempts by these residents to acquire this land but they have failed.
+They are gardening it and there are fruit trees, chicken runs, sheds, fences and even septic tanks on portions of this Place.
+Some residents wish to acquire this land that they occupy.